-The 2019-20 season was Bjelica's fifth NBA season and his second year with Sacramento.
-The 31-year-old appeared in all 64 games for the Kings with 61 starts.
-The pandemic-shortened season was arguably his best season to date as he posted per-game career highs in points (11.9), rebounds (6.4), assists (2.8), steals (0.8), three-pointers (2.0) and minutes played (28.5).
-He also shot a career-high 82.2 percent from the free throw line and a career-best 42.4 percent from three-point land.
-Those numbers, and an efficient 47.5 percent from the field, led to a career-best 57.9 effective field goal percentage.
+Bjelica's second season with Sacramento was his best yet in the NBA.
+The 31-year-old appeared in 72 games (67 starts) during the pandemic-shortened campaign, posting career-high averages in points (11.5), rebounds (6.4), assists (2.8), steals (0.9), three-pointers (1.9) and minutes played (28.5).
+He also shot a career-high 82.1 percent from the free-throw line, a career-best 48.1 percent from the field and a career-best 41.9 percent from three-point land.
+Those numbers led to a career-best 57.9 effective field goal percentage.
 On Nov.
-17, Bjelica grabbed a season-high 14 rebounds, to go with 12 points, four assists and one block, during a home win over the Celtics.
-For the season, the forward had eight double-doubles.
+17 against the Celtics, Bjelica grabbed a season-high 14 rebounds to go with 12 points, four assists and a block.
+That was one of the Serbian forward's eight double-doubles on the season.
 On Jan.
-13, Bjelica erupted for a career-high 34 points in a loss against the Magic, when he shot 13-of-16 from the field while knocking down a career-best 8-of-10 three-point attempts.
-The big Serbian twice dished a career-high eight assists, including a 20-point, eight-assist, three-block effort on Jan.
-27 in a win at Minnesota.
-Bjelica's 42.4 percent three-point shooting ranked 7th in the Association.
-His 412 total rebounds led the Kings.2018
+13, Bjelica erupted for a career-high 34 points against the Magic, shooting 13-of-16 from the field while knocking down a career-best eight threes on 10 attempts.
+He twice dished a career-high eight assists, including a 20-point, eight-assist, three-block effort in a Jan.
+27 win at Minnesota.
+All in all, he scored 20-plus points on five occasions.
+Bjelica's 41.9 percent three-point shooting ranked eighth in the Association, and his 458 total rebounds were good for tops on the Kings.2018

 The 2018-19 season was Nemanja Bjelica's first season with the Kings and his fourth in the Association.
 The move to Sacramento proved wise, as the 6-foot-10 forward delivered career-high per game averages in points (9.6), rebounds (5.8), assists (1.9), blocks (0.7) and made threes (1.3) from 23.2 minutes per contest.
 Sure, some of that is due to slight bump in playing time, but Bjelica saw a solid 20.5 minutes per game last season with Minnesota.
 The big Serbian also played in a career-high 77 games with the Kings.
 Bjelica grabbed 10 or more rebounds in 11 games, including two games with 15-plus boards, and recorded nine double-doubles.
 On Oct.
 26, Bjelica scored a season-high 26 points and hit a career-high matching six threes, to go with 12 rebounds, three assists, one steal and one block in a win over Washington.
 On Dec.
 16, the big forward posted a double-double with 15 points, 10 rebounds, one assist and a career-high four blocks in a win at Dallas.
 On Mar.
 23, Bjelica grabbed a career-high 17 rebounds, to go with 13 points and five assists, in a win over the Suns.2017